byuids-resumes/SAUNDERS-Resume/docs/index.md

 __Front-End Assitant__, Costco `August 2021 - January 2022`
 - Ensured members received excellent customer service and maintained tidiness of warehouse and goods.

-__SUPPLY CLERK__, Wilkinson Student Center – Brigham Young University `January 2019 – November 2019`
+__Supply Clerk__, Wilkinson Student Center – Brigham Young University `January 2019 – November 2019`
-• Cleaned and maintained custodial equipment
+- Cleaned and maintained custodial equipment
-• Kept custodial closets stocked and organized
+- Kept custodial closets stocked and organized

 __General Staff Member__, Tower Cleaners - CRDN `April 2018 – August 2018`
-• Dry-cleaning pickup and delivery, sorting of clothing to be cleaned
+- Dry-cleaning pickup and delivery, sorting of clothing to be cleaned
-• Collection of textiles and electronics for cleaning after a disaster
+- Collection of textiles and electronics for cleaning after a disaster

 __Custodial Crew Member__, Wilkinson Student Center – Brigham Young University `Fall 2017 – April 2018`
-• Worked with a team of other students to keep the Wilkinson Student Center clean and organized
+- Worked with a team of other students to keep the Wilkinson Student Center clean and organized
-• Setup for events in an efficient manner while working with patrons to ensure their needs were met
+- Setup for events in an efficient manner while working with patrons to ensure their needs were met

+## Accomplishments
+Eagle Scout - Boy Scouts of America

 <!-- ### Footer